Aliases for CA9 Gene

 GeneCards Summary for CA9 Gene

-CA9 (Carbonic Anhydrase IX) is a Protein Coding gene.
-Diseases associated with CA9 include clear cell renal cell carcinoma and oxyphilic adenoma.
-Among its related pathways are Angiogenesis (CST) and Metabolism.
+CA9 (Carbonic Anhydrase 9) is a Protein Coding gene.
+Diseases associated with CA9 include Kidney Cancer and Renal Cell Carcinoma.
+Among its related pathways are Nitrogen metabolism and Glucose / Energy Metabolism.
 GO annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.

 UniProtKB/Swiss-Prot for CA9 Gene

 Reversible hydration of carbon dioxide.
 Participates in pH regulation.
 May be involved in the control of cell proliferation and transformation.
 Appears to be a novel specific biomarker for a cervical neoplasia.